jcjorel/webgl/WORK_TODO.md

 - The shooting stars and vaporware 3D WebGL canvas are independents to the Logo&AMZN stock one (so not subject to mouse control)
 - The shooting stars are small white-colored lines with variable alpha channel depending on distance (i.e. think shooting stars entering the atmosphere and becoming brighter as they go above the camera)
 - Make sure that shooting stars come from a plane few pixels above the background horizon line and flow quickly across the sky toward a vanishing virtual point above and behind the camera (**Only once at design time (i.e not in the app)**, you will need to open and analyze the generated Nova Canvas image to locate the polygon of the sky area)
-- Make sure vaporware elements are randomly appearing as animated shaded vertical lines coming from the generated image near ground.
-The shaded lines are always a gradient fully transparent at the bottom then becoming semi-transparent (each line has a randomly selected target transparency and display duration)
+- Make sure vaporwave elements are randomly appearing as animated circular vapor bubbles originating near ground level with ground-hugging behavior.
+The bubbles appear minimized and grow smoothly to their final size, positioned behind the AWS logo with proper perspective scaling (distant bubbles smaller than closer ones).
+Each bubble has randomly selected target transparency and display duration, never exceeding 33% of screen height for closest bubbles.

 Constraints:
 Use Three.js framework.